danskespil/gradle-plugin-test-spock-helpers/README.md

   * Provide credentials.
 I have added mine to ~/.gradle/gradle.properties:
     * bintrayUser=USER
     * bintrayApiKey=KEY
-  * ./gradlew clean generatePomFileForMyPublicationPublication bintrayUpload
+  * ./gradlew clean build generatePomFileForMyPublicationPublication bintrayUpload

 Releases to bintray are not automatically published, so you have to go to bintray and click your way to the last part.